-BALTIMORE, Maryland — A storm just off the coast is expected to convey an overwhelming snow toward the Eastern Shore and Southern Maryland this week, and potentially some light snow accumulations to the Baltimore region.
+BALTIMORE, Maryland — A storm just off the coast is expected to convey an overwhelming snow toward the Eastern Shore and Southern Maryland this week.
+The weather may potentially include some light snow accumulations to the Baltimore region.

-Meteorologists expect a storm system to form off the northern Bahamas by Wednesday afternoon and pass over the mid-Atlantic through Thursday morning.
+Meteorologists expect a storm system to form off the northern Bahamas by Wednesday afternoon.
+It will then pass over the mid-Atlantic through Thursday morning.

 Though Wednesday should be the “hottest” day of this week.
 Also, forecasters note that temperatures will probably stay at or underneath freezing across the area.

 That could make 3 to 6 inches of snow for areas near to the coast.
 The southern half of the Delmarva Peninsula, including Worcester, Dorchester, Wicomico, and Somerset regions, is under a winter storm watch Wednesday evening through Thursday afternoon.

 In the Baltimore region, forecasters are for now predicting just some overnight flurries.
 But they said the track of the storm remains undetermined, and that if it pushes inland, as some forecasting models are suggesting, then some snow could accumulate in time for the Thursday morning commute.
 That would cause major issues for commuters up and down the entire Eastern Seaboard.

 The National Weather Service predicts as much as 5 to 7 inches across the Baltimore area if that happens, but they assigned that scenario only a 10 percent likelihood as of early Tuesday morning.
 Therefore, you can expect something more in the range of one to two inches of snow.